-Performance experience is available in the University Orchestra, the Gamelan Ensemble, the Jazz Ensemble, and the African Drumming Ensemble, as well as informal chamber music ensembles and performances of works by our graduate student composers.
+Performance is encouraged, and ensemble experience is available in the University Orchestra, the Gamelan Ensemble, the Jazz Ensemble, and the African Drumming Ensemble, informal chamber music ensembles, and performances of works by our graduate student composers.

 Musicology faculty are at the forefront of developing critical and inclusive approaches to musical pasts near and far, with particular strengths in American, French, early modern, and global music history.
 Faculty expertise ranges from European opera and American musical theater…to the study of colonialism and its musical legacies…to issues of popular music, identity and difference, and ethics and politics of music.